CMPA announces Indiescreen Awards nominees

 Kevin Tierney Emerging Producer Award nominees

-To qualify for this year’s Indiescreen Awards, the nominees must have acted as lead producer on a Canadian feature film that premiered in the 2020 calendar year.
-The awards, which typically take place in September, were postponed due to the ongoing pandemic.
+The award nominees and winners are selected by two national juries, consisting of five industry leaders.
+To be eligible for the Indiescreen Awards, nominees must have acted as lead producer on a Canadian feature film that premiered in the 2021 calendar year.

 More information about the CMPA Indiescreen Awards and the nominees can be found here.